weewx/weewx/docs/quickstarts/pip.md

 ## Requirements

-- You must have Python 3.7 or later.
-WeeWX V5.x cannot be installed by earlier versions of Python.
+- WeeWX V5.x requires Python 3.7 or greater.
+It cannot be run with Python 2.x.
 If you are constrained by this, install WeeWX V4.10, the last version to support Python 2.7, Python 3.5, and Python 3.6.

 - You must also have a copy of pip.

-- While you will not need root privileges to install and configure WeeWX, you will need them to set up a daemon.
+- While you will not need root privileges to install and configure WeeWX, you will need them to set up a daemon and, perhaps, to change device permissions.

 ## Preparation